LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[PED-OF-LOVE]] - No Title
 - [[PERSONAL-VALUE-SYSTEM]] - My value system
 - [[PHENOMENA-A]] - Phenomena of life
+- [[PLANT-BASED-DIET-A]] - Plant-based diet facts from documentary "The Game Changers"
 - [[PLUS1SOUNDA]] - Loud high pitch sounds damage your ears more than low pitch sounds
 - [[POLICY-RESTAURANT-A]] - very easy policy: all restaurants use only reusable to go boxes
 - [[PORTFOLIO-SYSTEMS-THINKING-ILLUSTRATIONS]] - No Title